LuckyHubsi/MediaLab_Krizzle/README.md

 ## Project Overview

 Krizzle is a personal note-taking app built with a focus on full offline capability and flexible data organization.
 The app enables users to write rich text notes, organize content into collections using customizable templates, and sort their work using tags and folders.
 Templates can contain up to 10 fields including text, image, link, multiselect, date, and rating.
-The app includes a dark mode, an archive system for hiding items, and a built-in FAQ.
+The app includes theme selection between light and dark mode, an archive system for hiding notes and collections, and a built-in FAQ.
 All data stays entirely on the user’s device.
 Further information can be found at [our website](https://krizzle-website.vercel.app/privacy).

 ## Features